 Panoramic images are so easy to create now that they hardly take any longer than a regular photograph.
-Of course, if you want to do them with the maximum possible technical accuracy you'll use a panoramic tripod head, adjust your nodal point precisely, rotate the camera to a vertical position for maximum coverage and resolution and then overlap your shots at specific degree intervals.
+If you want to do them with the maximum possible technical accuracy you'll use a panoramic tripod head, adjust your nodal point precisely, rotate the camera to a vertical position for maximum coverage and resolution and then overlap your shots at specific degree intervals.

-Or you can create them the quick and dirty way by shooting handheld, visually estimating the overlap between frames and worrying about the stitching process later.
+But you can also shoot panoramas handheld, visually estimating the overlap between frames and worrying about the stitching process later.

 Some cameras will even stitch panoramas live, in-camera, though these will be JPEG images that don't really give you any opportunity for fixing things up more carefully later.